kjsce-codecell/standard-library-in-x/python/containers/dictionary.md

 # Dictionary
 Each key is separated from its value by a colon (:), the items are separated by commas, and the whole thing is enclosed in curly braces.
+It is implemented as a **hash table** and hence most operations such as insertion, deletion and query take O(1) time.

 ### clear()
 The syntax of clear() is `dict.clear()`
 The clear() method removes all items from the dictionary.
 It doesnt take any parameters and doesnt return any value( returns `None`).